zhangshuyun/gitaly/doc/DESIGN.md

 These workload characteristics are not fundamentally predictable across the portfolio of source code that a given GitLab server may need to store.
 Large monorepos might exist at companies with few employees.
 Binaries storage - while not considered an ideal file type for Git file systems - is common in some industry segments or project types.
 This means that architecting a GitLab instance with built-in Git headroom limitations causes unexpected limitations of specific Git usage patterns of the people using the instance.

-These are some of the most challenging git workloads for  (like some database ops would).
-Containers are very memory constrained and brutal measures are taken when containers attempt to exceed limits.
+These are some of the most challenging git workloads for Git:
 - Large scale monorepos (commits and packs for full clones are very large).
 - High commit volume on a single repository (commits and packs for full clones are very frequent).
 - Binaries stored in the Git file system.
 (In GitLab Git LFS can be redirected to PaaS storage).